2. Scalar types and control structures in Python#

 ## '\nspam\\spam\ntasty\t"spam"\nlovely\t\'spam\'\n'

-Call the print function on the above object to reveal the special meaning of the included escape sequences.
+Call the print function on the above objects to reveal the meaning of the included escape sequences.

 Important

-Many string operations are available, e.g., for formatting, pattern searching, or extracting matching chunks.
+Many string operations are available, e.g., for formatting and pattern searching.
 They are especially important in the art of data wrangling as information often arrives in textual form.
 Chapter 14 covers this topic in detail.

 x = 2